12 Best Coffee Shops in Barcelona You Shouldn’t Miss

 I ordered a basic latte and one sip was all I needed to recognize it as a top-tier coffee shop in Barcelona.
 They actually serve Nomad coffee here so you know it will be good!

-The cute coffee shop has a minimalist aesthetic and at the front, natural light pours in through large windows, giving the space a bright and airy feel during the day.
+This cute coffee shop has a very minimalist aesthetic and at the front with natural light pouring in through large windows.

 But the coolest thing about TosTao is that it’s connected to the Casa Bonay boutique hotel so if you head to the back, you’ll discover a somewhat hidden lounge.